kyleung1/chatbot/README.md

 # Chat-KL1 API Documentation

 Welcome to the API documentation for Chat-KL1.
-It is aimed to be a chatbot that answers questions about me.
+This api is aimed to be a chatbot that answers questions about me and is also able to learn how to answer questions by the user.
 This was made using FastAPI, python, and Pymongo for mongodb.

 [Click to view user interface](https://portfolio-v1-5-kappa.vercel.app/Chatbot)